 We have identified four communities whose voices will be given priority: transgender, non-binary and gender non-conforming artists; artists seeking or who have sought asylum in Ireland; migrant and ethnic minority artists, including members of the Travelling community; and artists affected by the housing and homelessness crisis.
 In each case, the priority community does not necessarily define the subject matter of the artwork; rather, our goal is to ensure representation and material support for selected artists from these communities to respond however they see fit to the theme We Only Want the Earth.

-During 2020 we will facilitate a programme of socially-engaged arts activities under the theme We Only Want the Earth.
+During 2020 and 2021 we have been facilitating a programme of socially-engaged arts activities under the theme We Only Want the Earth.
 The programme is intended as a broad conversation about the goals and strategies of social change: what kind of society do we want and how should we get there?

 A4 Sounds is a non-profit artist-run workspace and gallery in north-inner-city Dublin.
 It is one of the biggest artist-led spaces in Ireland, currently providing facilities and professional development supports to 80 artists.
 Its mission is to transform the means by which cultural works are produced, accessed, and understood in Ireland, and by doing so to contribute to the development of a more just society.
 Guided by feminist, anti-racist, anti-capitalist, and LGBT-inclusive politics, A4 Sounds supports artists and activists who fight for change.